 If your organization receives state or federal funds, you are probably aware that there are specific reporting requirements as a recipient of these funds.
 Your year-end reporting package as required by Government Auditing Standards, Uniform Guidance, and the Louisiana Audit Guide includes several auditor-prepared reports, including:

 An audit is designed to provide assurance on the financial statements.
 An audit is not designed to identify deficiencies in internal control or areas of noncompliance.
-Nonetheless, an auditor reviews the internal controls to determine the audit strategy and compliance with certain laws, regulations, contracts or grants in order to determine whether the financial statements might be misstated as a result of that noncompliance.
+Nonetheless, an auditor reviews the internal controls to determine the audit strategy and compliance with certain laws, regulations, contracts, and/or grants in order to determine whether the financial statements might be misstated as a result of that noncompliance.

 For internal controls, the findings are often remedied simply by fixing the deficiency going forward.
-Unless fraud is involved, noncompliance matters are usually remedied through a later decision from a grantor, creditor or other external stakeholder and may or may not require the return of funds (although this doesn’t happen often).
-The law, regulation, contract, or grant with which the noncompliance may have occurred may be subject to varying interpretations and may be considered a non-issue upon review by the stakeholder.
+Unless fraud is involved, noncompliance matters are usually remedied through a later decision from a grantor, creditor, or other external stakeholder and may or may not require the return of funds (although this doesn’t happen often).
+The law, regulation, contract, or grant with which the noncompliance occurred may be subject to varying interpretations and could be considered a non-issue upon review by the stakeholder.